Tribler/trustchain-superapp/eurotoken/web-of-trust.md

 ## Changelog
 - Added `TrustStore.db` to store and update public key + trust score pairs.
 - Added demo mode to EuroToken, which can be toggled on in the topright options corner.
-Deme mode is used to generate random keys for transmitting, in case when a fresh app has no transactions.
+Demo mode is used to generate random keys for transmitting, in case when a fresh app has no transactions.
 - Added transceiving of public keys.
 On receive; update trust score by 1 (default is 0).
 Send latest 50 transaction public keys after sending EuroTokens to someone.
 - Added a visualization of the trust score of the counterparty you are transacting with.
 Check out `TrustScoresFragment.kt`
 - Improved string localization; move strings to `eurotoken/src/main/res/values/strings.xml`